 GAO is making two recommendations to the Bureau to (1) better ensure that cybersecurity weaknesses are addressed within prescribed time frames, and (2) improve its process for addressing cybersecurity weaknesses identified by DHS.

 Recommendations for Executive Action

-Comments: Commerce agreed with our recommendation and provided an action plan in August 2019.
-The Bureau reported that it has added increased rigor and visibility to the process for addressing cybersecurity weaknesses.
-These actions include weekly briefs to the CIO on metrics and trends.
+Comments: Commerce agreed with our recommendation.
+It provided an action plan in August 2019.
 We will review the Bureau's progress in addressing this recommendation as part of our ongoing work on the 2020 Census.

 Recommendation: The Secretary of Commerce should direct the Director of the Census Bureau to direct the Census Bureau's Chief Information Officer (CIO) to take steps to ensure that identified corrective actions for cybersecurity weaknesses are implemented within prescribed time frames.
 (Recommendation 1)